 zapworks serve --lan

 Remember to run these commands within the folder that's generated by Unity when you build your project for WebGL - it should contain an

 ZapWorks provides complete serving and hosting for your WebGL-based experiences, should you wish to use it.
-Find out more on our Publishing and Hosting article.
+Find out more on our Hosting article.